AloXado320/char-select-cream/README.md

 Tested on sm64coopdx 1.0.4 and above

-## Features:
+## Features
 * Animations are now independent from the base model
-* Added hovering action and fixed some network sync issues with it
+* Added hovering action and fixed network sync issues using it
 * Added expressions when she gets a star and exits a painting
 * A personal API made to easily integrate costume packs